nukedzn/node-tcl/README.md

 ### jsFunc( cmd, callback )

-Instructs the Tcl interpretor to create a new command: cmd.
+Instructs the Tcl interpreter to create a new command: cmd.
-When this new command is encountered at any time during the life of the interpretor, the specified callback will be invoked with whatever parameters were supplied to cmd.
+When this new command is encountered at any time during the life of the interpreter, the specified callback will be invoked with whatever parameters were supplied to cmd.
-There is currently not a command for deleting commands from the interpretor.
+There is currently not a command for deleting commands from the interpreter.

 #### Parameters